-Dell Technologies has released its latest Women Entrepreneur Cities Index – a global study which ranks cities around the world on their ability to attract and support high potential women entrepreneurs.
-Sydney and Melbourne are both high rankers on the list, with Sydney coming in at #9 and Melbourne placed #12.
+Dell Technologies has released its latest Women Entrepreneur Cities Index – a global study that ranks cities around the world on their ability to attract and support high potential women entrepreneurs.
+Sydney and Melbourne are both high rankers on the list, with Sydney coming in at #9 and Melbourne placed at #12.

 London came in as the best city in the world for women entrepreneurs this year with New York, the San Francisco Bay Area, Paris and Stockholm close behind.
 Copenhagen ranked #1 in Technology for Women Entrepreneurs.

 The Women Entrepreneur Cities Index ranks 55 global cities based on their ability to attract and foster high-potential women entrepreneurs (HPWE) who want to do more, scale faster and thrive.
-Building on annual research since 2016, the growing WE Cities research ranks cities on the impact of local policies, programs, national laws and customs to women entrepreneurs and the overall economy.
+Building on annual research since 2016, the growing WE Cities research ranks cities on the impact of local policies, programs, national laws and customs on women entrepreneurs and the overall economy.

 As well, the Index showcases how technology connects all other aspects of the business environment – for example, markets, capital, talent and culture.
 In this way, the Index works as a diagnostic tool to advise policymakers on how to better support women in business and profiles global centres of commerce by their overall suitability for women who scale.

-Here are some highlights from the 2023 Index
+Here are some highlights from the 2023 Index:

 With the addition of five new cities this year, the competition is getting tighter.
 Cities fall behind by staying still.
-The 2023 Dell WE Cities Index saw an overall forward progress with median scores improved by 3.3 points since 2019.
+The 2023 Dell WE Cities Index saw overall forward progress with median scores improved by 3.3 points since 2019.

-The pandemic shows some regression especially in the talent and culture pillars.
+The pandemic shows some regression, especially in the talent and culture pillars.
 The many upheavals in the world have been crowding news cycles with positive stories about women business leaders that help elevate attitudes and expectations for women.

 In addition, there have been declines in the ratio of women/men executives since the 2019 index.
-Although women’s skill and experience has increased by comparison, the median score of the overall talent pool available to women entrepreneurs has slightly decreased.
+Although women’s skill and experience has increased, by comparison, the median score of the overall talent pool available to women entrepreneurs has slightly decreased.

 Compared to 2017 (the benchmark year), Delhi and Shanghai have made the largest improvements in their scores.
 However, when looking at cities that have made positive improvements in 2017-19 and in 2019-23, Dublin and Dubai are at the top as the two most consistent improvers.

 Only 3 US cities progressed their scores in both years: Portland (Oregon), Atlanta and Miami.
-Of the top 3 cities, only London’s score has progressed both years.
+Of the top 3 cities, only London’s score has progressed in both years.
 The top 10 went from having 7 of the 10 cities from the US to having 6 of the 10 from the US.

 Two new cities entered the top 10 this year, one from the US and one from APAC.
 At least two cities from every region have progressed its scores through both index updates.
 Regionally, APAC has the most cities moving up in the rank with 12, followed by Europe with 9.
 Only three cities in North America moved up.
-North America had 12 cities moving down (and 2 stay the same), APAC had only one city, Tokyo, moving down.
+North America had 12 cities moving down (and 2 stay the same), and APAC had only one city, Tokyo, moving down.

 London: taking over the top spot

-Since the inception of the WE Cities index, London has consistently ranked as one of the top three cities in its ability to attract and support high potential women entrepreneurs.
+Since the inception of the WE Cities index, London has consistently ranked as one of the top three cities in its ability to attract and support high-potential women entrepreneurs.
 London, New York, and San Francisco have been the golden tier for women entrepreneurship since the index was created and this year London took the top spot on the podium.

 London is known as a centre of excellence when it comes to talent.
 According to the Global Power City Index, the city ranks first in ‘magnetism’ for its power to attract people, capital, and enterprises from around the world.
 London displaced Boston for the top spot in the Talent pillar this year.
 For access to qualified personnel, London excels.